Richard E Grant announces the death of his wife Joan Washington

 He did not give a cause of death.

-🎵ONLY YOU!🎵Joan - Love of my Life & Giver of Life to our daughter Olivia.
-Our hearts are broken with the loss of your Life last night.
-35 years married & 38 together.
-To be truly known and seen by you, is your immeasurable gift.
-Do not forget us, sweet Monkee-mine 💔💔💔💔💔💔 pic.twitter.com/YcdVAVK1ja— Richard E. Grant (@RichardEGrant) September 3, 2021

-Sharing a video of them dancing together on Twitter, he wrote: “ONLY YOU!
+Sharing a video of them dancing together to the song Only You by The Platters on Twitter, he wrote: “ONLY YOU!
 Joan – Love of my Life & Giver of Life to our daughter Olivia.

 “Our hearts are broken with the loss of your Life last night.
 35 years married & 38 together.